erleonard/erleonard.github.io/_posts/2018-03-03-Azure-Networking-VPNGateway.md

         }
 ```

-Next we need to add a Public IP Address resource to our template that will be used to connect to the Virtual Network Gateway.
+Next, we need to add a Public IP Address resource to our template that will be used to connect to the Virtual Network Gateway.

 ``` json
 {